What you can do to resist the urge to overspend these last days of the holiday season.

-Nick, who's 20, asks Suze if he can afford to spend $4,000 on a 2005 Honda All-Terrain Vehicle.
+Lauren, who's 46, asks Suze if she can afford to spend $25,000 on a wedding.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.